Partraige

 All appear to have been of fortuatha status, perhaps indicating a more ancient presence in their territories than the more historically prominent groups to whom they were subject in the early mediaeval period.
 Francis John Byrne has suggested that the Partraige may have been "a remnant of a pre-Celtic population, akin perhaps to the Illyrian tribe commemorated in the Bavarian resort of Garmish-Partenkirchen."
 He also suggests that the Fir Umaill found in Clew Bay (later the Uí Briúin) probably were a later branch.

 In the later mediaeval period, the Connacht branches of the Patraige all came under the domination of the Anglo-Norman Joyce family, giving rise to the so-called Joyce Country.
 They have given their name to the district of Partry.

 Partraige an-t Sliebh

-Ruled by chiefs of the O'Kynes, the "Partraige of the Mountains" were subject to the Conmhaícne Cúile Tuireadh and later the Anglo-Norman Joyces.
+Ruled by chiefs of the O'Kynes, the "Partraige of the Mountains" were subject to the Conmaicne Cuile Tolad and later the Anglo-Norman Joyces.
 St Brendan's Abbey in Kilbeg Lower, Ross, County Galway was their ecclesiastical centre.